-A few of my improvised photos will be on show from 28th September at DINA, along with some recent digital experiments.
+A few of my improvised photos will be on show from 29th September at DINA,

-“This exhibition shows a small number of photographs and digital works from an ongoing project by Mark Summers in which he creates long exposure photographs of musicians improvising.
+“THIS EXHIBITION shows a small number of images and digital works from an ongoing project by Mark Summers in which he photographically examines the act of improvisation.